Join our network. Make change happen.

 Internal and external barriers to energy efficiency: which role for policy interventions?

 This paper reviews the empirical literature that provides a correlation between the different barriers to energy efficiency and consumer behavior related to two domains.
+It evaluates behavior related to energy

 Policy Group(s):